 hi hans !

-that’s a normal reaction to this situation with needles but it is not good.why?coz you will get in one spot many new buds which look very bad, you should remove all of them and leave only two or maybe three.the tree maintained like that will have superb ramification and very nice shape. moreover if you leave more than two or three buds in the same place you will get a big ball at this place in the future.
-The way you are maintaining pines is incorrect ( fast to make density but ugly in the future ). keep in touch, mario.
+that’s a normal reaction to this situation with needles but it is not good.why?coz you will get in one spot many new buds which look very bad, you should remove all of them and leave only two or maybe three.the tree maintained like that will have superb ramification and very nice shape. moreover, if you leave more than two or three buds in the same place you will get a big ball at this place in the future.
+The way you are maintaining pines is incorrect ( fast to make density but ugly in the future ). keep in touch, Mario.

 Above quick drawing:

 Left: Sept.
 2008.
-If I would have cut off the candle (red line) like you would normally do with a stronger candle, to force this weak bud into making more than one new bud.
-I would most likely end up with a slightly longer weak branch with still only one weak bud on it (Left bottom: July 2009) As so often happens with these tinny branches that try to grow in the more light sheltered places of a big Pine like this one.
-These tinny branches often die back by them self or are removed by use because the just will not get any stronger!
+If I would have cut off the candle (red line) like you would normally do with a stronger candle, to force this week bud into making more than one new bud.
+I would most likely end up with a slightly longer weak branch with still only one weak bud on it (Left bottom: July 2009) As so often happens with these tiny branches that try to grow in the more light sheltered places of a big Pine like this one.
+These tiny branches often die back by them self or are removed by use because the just will not get any stronger!

 Thanks Mario for your input and help, your thoughts on this are always welcome my friend! 🙂